Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Getting help from others can also alleviate a lot of stress during tax season.
 If you are working in an office then this might mean having your co-workers take some responsibilities off of your hands.
 If you are self-employed then you might have your friends or family help you out with personal tasks such as walking your dog.
 It is better to enlist the help of others than to suffer alone under a massive workload.

 Whether you are ready for it or not, tax season is upon us.
 Now is the perfect time to plan ahead and set yourself up for success before tax season is in full swing.
-If you are not quite ready for the season then we can help you with our selection of accounting programs and courses.
-Ashton’s Certificate in Accounting program provides you with the fundamental skills you need to become a successful accountant in Canada.
+If you are not quite ready for the season then we can help you with our selection of accounting courses and programs.
+Our certificate in accounting program provides you with the fundamental skills you need to become a successful accountant in Canada.
 We also offer a Canadian Income Tax course and Payroll Administration course that will help you build on your accounting skills and prepare you for the busiest time of year for accountants.
 Register now for our Certificate in Accounting program or one of our continuing education courses and take your career further.

 The information contained in this post is considered to be true and accurate as of the date of publication.
 However, the accuracy of this information may be impacted by changes in circumstances that occur after the time of publication.
 Ashton College assumes no liability for any error or omissions in the information contained in this post or any other post in our blog.